snsf-data/ml-peer-review-analysis/README.md

 Similarly, the subfolder `output` is a placeholder for storage of the model outputs with corresponding subfolder for each of the four classification approaches.

+The subfolder `notebooks` includes tutorials on using the publicly released models from [Hugging Face](https://huggingface.co/snsf-data) to classify texts from grant peer review reports.

 The fine-tuning and prompting of the models was performed locally without access to the internet to prevent any potential data leakage or network interference.